 Grants Program Aimed at Increasing BCBA®s in Iowa

-In 2015, the Iowa Department of Public Health adopted the BCBA®/BCaBA® (Board-Certified Assistant Behavior Analyst) Grants Program, part of Chapter 107 of the Iowa Administrative Code.
+In 2015, the Iowa Department of Public Health, Center for Rural Health and Primary Care adopted the BCBA®/BCaBA® Grant Program, part of Chapter 107 of the Iowa Administrative Code, with the express goal of expanding the number of behavior analysts and assistant behavior analysts in the state.

-You can learn more about the Grants Program here.
+You can learn more about the Grant Program here.

 Iowa’s Autism Support Program Ensures Autistic Children Have Access to ABA Therapy